 Now that I think about it, it’s actually quite special that many Dutch cities have open-air markets at weekends – Utrecht even has an additional one on Wednesdays.
 You’ll also find smaller stores selling fresh fruit and vegetables, as well as other groceries, throughout the city.

 I doubt that these alternatives will ever take root in Singapore.
-However, as long as wet markets like Tekka Centre are still around, there’ll still be a chance to see an aspect of the country that’s been a fixture in many Singaporeans’ lives growing up.
+However, as long as wet markets like Tekka Centre are still around, there’ll still be a chance to see an aspect of the country that’s been a fixture in many Singaporeans’ lives.
 And there’ll still be opportunities to stare at seafood arranged in interesting positions.